briromer/sourcingboston/README.md

 On the weekend of November 10th and 11th, Northeastern University’s College of Arts, Media and Design and the Global Resilience Institute will host “Sourcing Boston,” a hackathon where participants will explore data – from economic to environmental science to urban planning – to tell compelling stories and draw insights about food insecurity, economic disruption and resilience.

-This event, in partnership with [Thomson Reuters Labs](https://innovation.thomsonreuters.com/en/labs.html) and [RStudio](https://www.rstudio.com/), will challenge participants to leverage data, analytics and visualization to find new ways of telling stories and deriving insights about how climate change and other shocks can disrupt food systems, supply chains and basic infrastructure in Boston.
+This event, in partnership with [Thomson Reuters Labs](https://innovation.thomsonreuters.com/en/labs.html), [Red Tomato](https://www.redtomato.org/), and [Project Bread](http://www.projectbread.org/about-project-bread/), and with support from [RStudio](https://www.rstudio.com/), Northeastern's [Global Resilience Institute](https://globalresilience.northeastern.edu) and [TCB Analytics](http://tcbanalytics.com/), will challenge participants to leverage data, analytics and visualization to find new ways of telling stories and deriving insights about how climate change and other shocks can disrupt food systems, supply chains and basic infrastructure in Boston.

 [register on eventbrite](http://bit.ly/sourcingboston)

 ## logistics

 The hackathon will start with coffee, snacks and lightning talks in Behrakis Hall 010 (30 Leon Street, Boston), and then move to breakout sessions in Ryder Hall rooms 399, 399A, 403 and 405.